 Special thanks to the following people who contributed to this document (contributors' names listed in in alphabetic order).

 Anousak Anthony Souphavanh, Ben Mitchell, James Clarke, John Durdin, Martin Hosken, Norbert Lindenberg.

-Please find the latest info of the contributors at the GitHub contributors list.
+Latest info of the GitHub contributors is at the GitHub contributors list.